 This means standing up for people’s ability to seek safety in the UK no matter how they came here, and ensuring people can live in dignity while they wait for a decision on their asylum application.
 It means empowering refugees to rebuild their lives and make valuable contributions to their communities.
 And it means the UK working with other countries to do our bit to help people who are forced to flee their homes.

 Will you Show Your Heart and help us make a stand?

-Join us in showing your support for people seeking safety – and your opposition to the Bill – by sharing an orange heart.
-While MPs consider the Bill in parliament, we need to work together and show them that people across the UK want to see a kinder approach to refugees.
+Join us in showing your support for people seeking safety – and your opposition to the anti-refugee Bill – by sharing an orange heart.
+We need to work together to show politicians that people across the UK want to see a kinder approach to refugees.
 The heart is a symbol that we can all stand behind.
 It uses the colours of the refugee nation flag, which were inspired by a lifebelt, representing hope.